dkurazan/travelAI/README.md

 # TravelAI project

 TravelAI: Your personal tour guide.
-A simple project powered by OpenAI nad implemented using follow technologies:
+A simple project powered by OpenAI and implemented using following technologies:
  - Next.js
  - MongoDB
  - Tanstack query